How to Stay Healthy While Staying Home

+As COVID-19 continues to rage across the United States, many people are staying home to try to slow the spread.
 “It’s extremely important for the public good because a person who develops COVID-19 can infect not one but possibly many other people, depending on your social interactions,” explains Dr. David Goldberg, an internist and infectious disease specialist at NewYork-Presbyterian Medical Group Westchester and an assistant professor of medicine at Columbia University Vagelos College of Physicians and Surgeons.
-“Preventing the spread is critical.”

 “It’s difficult because a lot of people get cabin fever,” Dr. Goldberg says.
 “It’s unnatural not to be able to go outdoors and psychologically stressful.”